vladimirvikulin/Project-Manager-Server/README.md

 ## API Endpoints

-The backend provides the following API endpoints:

 - POST /auth/register: Register a new user.
-Validates the request body using registerValidation and creates a new user with hashed password.
+Validates the request body using registerValidation and creates a new user with a hashed password.
 - POST /auth/login: Authenticate a user.
 Validates the request body using loginValidation and generates a JWT token upon successful login.

-- GET /auth/me: Retrieve user information based on the authenticated token.
+- GET /auth/me: Retrieve current user information based on the authenticated token.
+- PATCH /auth/profile: Update user profile, including avatar upload.
+- POST /auth/invitations: Manage user invitations to projects.
+- GET /users/:id: Retrieve user profile by ID.

-- GET /groups: Retrieve all task groups for the authenticated user.
+- GET /groups: Retrieve all projects for the authenticated user.

-- GET /groups/:id: Retrieve a specific task group by ID.
+- GET /groups/:id: Retrieve a specific project by ID.

-- POST /groups: Create a new task group.
-Validates the request body using groupCreateValidation and adds it to the database.
+- POST /groups: Create a new project.

-- DELETE /groups/:id: Delete a task group by ID.

-- PATCH /groups/:id: Update a task group by ID.
 Validates the request body using groupCreateValidation.
+- DELETE /groups/:id: Delete a project by ID.
+- PATCH /groups/:id: Update a project by ID.
+Validates the request body using groupCreateValidation.
+- POST /groups/:id/invite: Invite a user to a project by email.
+- POST /groups/:id/remove-user: Remove a user from a project.
+- PATCH /groups/:id/permissions: Update user permissions within a project.

-- GET /tasks/:groupId: Retrieve all tasks within a specific group.
+- GET /tasks/:groupId: Retrieve all tasks within a specific project.

-- POST /tasks/:groupId: Create a new task within a specific group.
+- POST /tasks/:groupId: Create a new task within a project.
 Validates the request body using taskValidation.

-- DELETE /tasks/:groupId/:taskId: Delete a task by ID within a specific group.
+- DELETE /tasks/:groupId/:taskId: Delete a task by ID within a project.

-- PATCH /tasks/:groupId/:taskId: Update a task by ID within a specific group.
+- PATCH /tasks/:groupId/:taskId: Update a task by ID within a project.
 Validates the request body using taskValidation.

 ## Сode reviews of my project